Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Weak to Strong Attack targets PEFT

 For the student model, we choose LLMs as the backbone~\citep{zhang2022opt,touvron2023llama}, which needs to be guided to learn more robust attack capabilities.
 Therefore, the student model should achieve two objectives when launching backdoor attack, including achieving a feasible attack success rate for Objective \ref{obj:1} and maintaining harmless accuracy for Objective \ref{obj:2}.
 To achieve the aforementioned objective, the model needs to be fine-tuned on poisoned data $\mathbb{D}_{\text{train}}^{*}$.
-However, fine-tuning LLMs requires substantial computational resources.
-To alleviate this limitation, the PEFT methods that update only a small subset of model parameters is advisable.
-Therefore, the student model is trained by solving the following optimization problem:
+However, fine-tuning LLMs demands significant computational resources.
+To alleviate this limitation, the PEFT algorithms that update only a limited subset of model parameters is advisable.
+Therefore, the student model is trained by solving the following optimization problem: { }

-where \( \text{peft} \) represents the parameter-efficient fine-tuning algorithm.
 However, Observation \ref{obs:1} reveals that the success rate of backdoor attacks may remains relatively low when PEFT are used.
-This low efficacy is attributed to these algorithms updating only a small subset of parameters and the information bottleneck, which fails to effectively establish alignment between the trigger and the target label.
-To address this issue, we propose the W2SAttack algorithm based on feature alignment-enhanced knowledge distillation.
+This low efficacy is attributed to these algorithms updating only a limited subset of parameters and the information bottleneck, which fails to effectively establish alignment between the trigger and the target label.
+To address this issue, we propose the FAKD algorithm.